ninabarzh/ipa/content/en/docs/workshops/tech-safety/funding-template-ts.md

 ### 2. Summary of the project

 *PowerOn* is a one-day, trauma-aware, tech empowerment workshop designed for survivors of intimate partner abuse.
-The session creates a calm, supportive space where survivors can explore digital safety at their own pace—through hands-on activities, optional device support, and privacy-focused tools.
+The session creates a calm, supportive space where survivors can explore digital safety at their own pace, through hands-on activities, optional device support, and privacy-focused tools.

 Participants learn how to detect covert surveillance (e.g. stalkerware or location tracking), secure their devices and accounts, and rebuild confidence with technology in a non-technical, empowering environment.